 14/01/2026

-My take on the new food pyramid:
+My take on the new American food pyramid:

-✅ ️Many of the “new” dietary guidelines are actually the same as previous versions.
-They still recommend a diet low in saturated fats (less than 10% of total calories to be exact), but the guidelines recommend cooking with butter and beef tallow, and the graphic prioritises animal sources of protein and fat, particularly red meat, with virtually no representation of plant-based protein sources.
-Yes, meat is a great source of protein and we absolutely need to be consuming enough (the updated recommendation of 1.2 to 1.6g of protein per kilogram of body weight per day is supported by latest research), but we should be aiming for plenty of high fibre, nutrient rich plant-based sources too.
-Hello beans, lentils, chickpeas, soy!
-Thankfully, plant fats are better represented than the plant proteins on the pyramid, but the guidelines on fats are quite contradictory.
+✅️ The guidelines still recommend a diet low in saturated fats (less than 10% of total calories), but then they recommend cooking with butter and beef tallow, and the graphic prioritises animal sources of protein and fat, particularly red meat (all saturated sources), with virtually no representation of plant-based protein sources.
+Yes, meat is a great source of protein and we absolutely need to be consuming enough (the updated recommendation of 1.2 to 1.6g of protein per kg of body weight per day is evidence based), but we should be aiming for plenty of high fibre, nutrient rich plant-based sources too.
+Hello beans, lentils, chickpeas and soy!
+While this is seen in the text, it is barely represented on the pyramid.
+Thankfully, plant fats are seen there.
+It is just misleading to label saturated fats as healthy when so much research shows their strong connection to cardiovascular disease, amongst others.

 ✅️ The relaxing of alcohol guidelines is concerning, and what is written is not specific enough.
 The official recommendation is 1 unit per day for women and 2 units per day for men.